-(15) Service Provider Continuous Improvement: Describe the local board's efforts to ensure the continuous improvement of eligible providers of services, including contracted services providers and providers on the eligible training provider list, through the system and ensure that such providers meet the needs of local employers, workers and jobseekers.
-WIOA §108(b)(6)(A).
+(15) Service Provider Continuous Improvement: Describe the local board's efforts to ensure the continuous improvement of eligible providers of services, including contracted services providers and providers on the eligible training provider list, so they meet the needs of local employers, workers and job-seekers (WIOA §108(b)(6)(A)).

 To ensure continuous improvement, CSCLM regularly evaluates the performance level of all contracted service providers and our internally provided services.
-We use a three pronged approach to this oversight.
+We use a four pronged approach to this oversight.

 - First, regularly scheduled monitoring of provider and internal performance and compliance is conducted by our Quality Assurance department.
 Immediate prescriptive feedback is provided if/when deficiencies or other general concerns are noted. - Second, all contracted provider staff attend educational "All Staff" meetings several times a year with their CSCLM colleagues.
-At these meetings, best practices regarding various continuous improvement initiatives are trained on and reviewed. - Finally, CSCLM uses the Net Promoter System to measure customer satisfaction with contracted and internally provided services.
+At these meetings, best practices regarding various continuous improvement initiatives are trained on and reviewed. - Providers of programs listed on our Area Targeted Occupation List must show strict performance levels for the programs they wish to have included on our list and must undergo review and minimum every two years. - Finally, CSCLM uses the Net Promoter System to measure customer satisfaction with contracted and internally provided services.
 Provider and internal staff members receive a monthly report which outlines their success in creating promoters and enhancing customer service.
-Feedback received through this process is used to fine tune continuous improvement efforts area wide. - (16) Youth Program Design: Describe the design framework for youth programs in the local area, and how the 14 program elements required in §681.460 of the proposed WIOA regulations are to be made available within that framework.
-WIOA §129(c)(1)
+Feedback received through this process is used to fine tune continuous improvement efforts area wide. - (16) Youth Program Design: Describe the design framework for local youth programs and how the 14 program elements required in §681.460 of the WIOA regulations are made available within that framework (WIOA §129(c)(1)).